kevintah/kevintah/README.md

 - 🌱 I’m currently learning data science
 - 👯 I’m looking to work and collaborate on projects
 - 🤔 I’m looking for help with one of my projects.
 Check out the repository called  [Hopen](https://github.com/kevintah/Hopen)
-- 💬 Ask me about anything you like
+- 💬 I'm open to business inquiries
 - 📫 How to reach me: kevintah@yahoo.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I can do backflips